tbates/umx/README.md

 umx is a structural equation modeling package designed to make SEM easier, from building, to modifying and reporting.

+Please cite as:

+`citation("umx")`

+Timothy C. Bates, Michael C. Neale, Hermine H. Maes, (2019). umx: A library for Structural Equation and Twin Modelling in R. *Twin Research and Human Genetics*, **22**, 27-41.
+[DOI:10.1017/thg.2019.2](https://doi.org/10.1017/thg.2019.2)

-It includes high-level functions for complex models such as multi-group twin models, as well as for graphical model output.
+`umx` includes high-level functions for complex models such as multi-group twin models, as well as graphical model output.

-Grab it from CRAN with
+Install it from CRAN:

 ```splus
 install.packages("umx")